theleftyonee/Unit-Test-Generator-for-C-Applications/README.md

 2. **Coverage Issues**: Make sure gcov and lcov are installed and accessible
 3. **LLM Errors**: Check API key configuration and network connectivity
 4. **Test Compilation**: Verify Google Test is properly installed and linked

+### Made with 💖 by Saksham during the Keploy API Fellowship Program

 ### Getting Help